Brad Boxberger

-Bradley George Boxberger (born May 27, 1988) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres, Tampa Bay Rays, Arizona Diamondbacks, Kansas City Royals, Miami Marlins and Milwaukee Brewers.
+Bradley George Boxberger (born May 27, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres, Tampa Bay Rays, Arizona Diamondbacks, Kansas City Royals, Miami Marlins, Milwaukee Brewers and Chicago Cubs.

 Boxberger attended the University of Southern California (USC), where he played college baseball for the USC Trojans.
 Drafted in the first round of the 2009 MLB draft by the Cincinnati Reds, Boxberger played in minor league baseball for the Reds until was traded to the Padres after the 2011 season.
 Boxberger made his MLB debut with the Padres in 2012.
 The Padres traded him to Tampa Bay after the 2013 season.

 Amateur career

 Boxberger attended Foothill High School in Santa Ana, California.
 He was drafted by the Kansas City Royals in the 20th round of the 2006 Major League Baseball draft, but did not sign, choosing to attend the University of Southern California (USC).
 For the USC Trojans baseball team, he was named a Second Team All-American by Rivals.com.
 Boxberger was a part of the USC rotation his freshman and junior year, and split his sophomore season between starting and relief.
 In 2007, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League (CCBL), and returned to the CCBL the following summer to play for the Chatham A's.
 He was named a league all-star in both seasons.